gabrielenizzoli/spark_engine/docs/modules/pipeline-model.md

 # The pipeline-model module

-In order to describe a dataset, and a dataset consumer we will use a model abstraction.
-This model role is to properly break up how we define how a dataset is ultimately created and composed.
+This module exposes a model abstraction to describe a dataset.
+The model abstraction can be usually expressed in a common format, usually yaml (or json), that the code is able to translate in a set of Java beans.

+Additionally, a model abstraction is also provided to describe dataset consumers.
+A consumer describes an action on a dataset (ie: save to disk, show to terminal, etc etc).

 ## Utilities

+Some components in the model share some common abstractions.
+These abstractions are discussed here.

-### Dataset Encoder
+### Encoder

 Datasets in spark can be encoded (something similar to a strong typing).
-An encoder can me described in the model as a property to many components.
-The encoder will be applied to the output.
+Different part sof the model usually define an encoder.
+If present, the encoder will describe what format should be applied to the dataset.

-Available encoders in the model are `value`, `tuple`, `bean` and `seralization`.
+Available encoders are `value`, `tuple`, `bean` and `seralization`:

 | Encoder Type | Possible Value |
 | ------------ | -------------- |